Easy as Pi - Women in Maths (Y11)

-The Easy As Pi – Women in Maths Masterclass Programme will open your eyes to the magic of Maths and its use in solving crucial problems in today’s world.
+The Easy As Pi – Women in Maths Programme will open your eyes to the magic of Maths and its use in solving crucial problems in today’s world.

 Through a series of hands-on extra-curricular online workshops, students all over the UK will meet to explore the subject in innovative and interesting ways.

 Our Masterclasses are led by inspiring workshop leaders who come from a variety of backgrounds.
 They will share their enthusiasm and experience with the participants, nurturing their curiosity.
 The programme allows students to gain a deeper understanding of the scope, creativity, relevance and potential applications of Maths.

 The aim of this year long programme is to inspire female students to continue Maths at A Level and beyond.
 The aim is for them to benefit from a year long programme in which they hear about and engage in all things Maths, alongside other girls in Year 11.

 Last year’s programme was a resounding success, 94% of the female or non-binary 2020/21 cohort are now studying A-Level Mathematics (in 2021, 4.8% of female A Level entries were Mathematics)!

 The aims of this programme are to:

 - enhance confident, aspirational and active engagement in Mathematics